2i2c-org/2i2c-org.github.io/README.md

 ## This website's theme

-We are using the latest version of the [Wowchemy theme](https://wowchemy.com/docs/) (used to be the "Academic Theme").
+We are using the latest version of the [Hugo Blox theme](https://hugoblox.com/docs/) (used to be the "Wowchemy Academic Theme").
 See its documentation for information about customization and usage.

 ## Optimize images